wanguilindsey/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the lowercase alphabet in reverse, followed by a new line program that prints all the numbers of base 16 in lowercase, followed by a new line program that prints all possible combinations of single-digit numbers
+program that prints the lowercase alphabet in reverse, followed by a new line program that prints all the numbers of base 16 in lowercase, followed by a new line program that prints all possible combinations of single-digit numbers rogram that prints all possible different combinations of two digits